jenkinsci/custom-checkbox-parameter-plugin/README.md

 # Custom Checkbox Parameter Plugin

 This plug-in can dynamically create a set of check boxes for users to check before building.
-The settings of the check boxes are configured through YAML or JSON files, and the file content can be obtained through the file system of HTTP, HTTPS, or Jenkins server.
+The check box settings are configured through YAML or JSON files, and the file content can be obtained through HTTP, HTTPS, or file paths.
 After checking the check box, the user can use params['ParameterName'] in the build script to get the selected value.
 The result of the user's selection is returned in the form of a string separated by "," value1, value2, value3.

 [中文说明](README_zh.md)